On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Framework and results

+\begin{definition}[Full quasi-support, admissible measures; {\cite[(4.6.3) and (4.6.4)]{FOT}}] Let $(X, d,m,\sE,\sF)$ be an MMD space.
+A smooth Radon measure $\mu$ on $X$ is said to have \emph{full quasi-support} if for any quasi-closed set $F$ with $\mu (X \setminus F)=0$ we have $\Capa_1(X \setminus F)=0$.
+A Borel measure $\mu$ on $X$ is said to be \emph{admissible} if $\mu$ is a smooth Radon measure on $X$ with full quasi-support, and the set of admissible measures with respect to $(X,d,m,\sE,\sF)$ is denoted by $\sA(X,d,m,\sE,\sF)$. \end{definition}

-\begin{definition} [Time changed Dirichlet form]{\rm If $\mu$ is a smooth Radon measure, it defines a time change of the process whose associated Dirichlet form is called the trace Dirichlet form (denoted by $(\sE^\mu,\sF^\mu)$) \cite[Section 5.2]{CF} and \cite[Section 6.2]{FOT}.
-Let $\sF_e$ denote the extended Dirichlet space corresponding to $(X,d,m,\sE,\sF)$ \cite[p.
-40]{FOT}.
-If $\mu$ has full quasi support, then the trace Dirichlet form $(\sE^\mu,\sF^\mu)$ is given by
+\begin{definition} [Time-changed Dirichlet form] Let $(X, d,m,\sE,\sF)$ be an MMD space.
+If $\mu$ is a smooth Radon measure, it defines a time change of the process whose associated Dirichlet form is called the trace Dirichlet form and denoted by $(\sE^\mu,\sF^\mu)$ (see \cite[Section 6.2]{FOT} and \cite[Section 5.2]{CF}).
+Assume $\mu \in \sA(X,d,m,\sE,\sF)$.
+Then the trace Dirichlet form $(\sE^\mu,\sF^\mu)$ is given by